Benjamin Schwerdtner is software artist and developer with multidisciplinary background.

 In recent times, transgenerational epigentic inheritance prompts biologists to say something like "Lamarck was not so wrong after all.".

 Lamarckism as a theory of complex adaptation is still wrong.
 It's confusing to bring forth the name.
-Let is rest in history.
+Just let it rest in peace.
+In the history of bio philosophy where it belongs.

 What system knows that a muscle is used, and how to tell the muscles in the offspring to be bigger?